syiraleey/lyme_disease_detection/README.md

 # RashCheck: Lyme Disease Early Detection

-Welcome to the RashCheck project, a web application developed for the Women Who Code Hackathon for Social Good 2023.
+Welcome to the RashCheck project, a web application developed for the hackathon.
 RashCheck is designed to empower individuals to perform early self-assessments for potential Lyme Disease symptoms from the comfort of their own homes.
 It utilizes machine learning and image analysis to detect Erythema Migrans rashes, a common early indicator of Lyme Disease.

 ## Table of Contents
 - [Introduction](#introduction)